-Selective serotonin reuptake inhibitors, more commonly known as SSRIs, are antidepressant medications that function by augmenting the levels of serotonin, the mood-enhancing chemical, in the blood.
-While these medications are effective, they have also been linked to aggressive side effects, including birth defects in infants.
+Selective serotonin reuptake inhibitors (also called SSRIs) are prescription medications intended to treat depression.
+They function by increasing the level of serotonin, the mood-enhancing chemical that naturally occurs in the body, in the bloodstream.
+SSRIs and anti-depressants are often viewed as effective, but these medicines have also been linked to promoting aggressive behavior and other negative side effects, including birth defects in infants.

 The most common side effects of SSRIs include: